R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 **IMPORTANT: Immediately press the `↓` key in the keyboard to interrupt the *Graphic install* option.
 Select the *Install* option instead.**

 Before continuing, resize the Machine's Window by pressing `⌘ + C`.
-Adjust the window to a comfortable size.
+Use the mouse to adjust the window to a comfortable size.

 #### A.2.a Select a language